vsoch/compspec/README.md

 **under development!** I'll likely get these written and up here in the next few days (they aren't added yet).

+## Implementation Suggestions

+- During a parsing, a namespace should be "wrapped" to some respect so the raw identifiers are not the same (or they should be removed entirely).
+They are there for tracing back to an original object and mapping relationsips, but (for comparison between things) we should be matching entities.
+- We can likely do iterative parsing, meaning starting either on a higher level or with a piece of the thing to parse, and we can cut out early as soon as we find an incompatibility (unless there is some setting that says to parsee in completion).

 ## TODO

 - write asp example